happeo/widget-sdk/README.md

 `api.getJWT();`

-Gets the JWT for the widget if the widget has attached scopes.
-JWT contains the scoped data.
-Also returned in the `api.getContext();`.
+Gets the JWT for the widget if the widget has attached scopes refreshes the JWT automatically if needed.
+Call this always before utilising the JWT because the JWT will expire and the user may idle on the page before interacting with your widget.

 `api.getContent();`